remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front.md

 sudo systemctl start remotelabz
 ```

+!!! warning
-**Warning :** When consuming messages, a timestamp is used to determine which messages the messenger worker is able to consume.
+    When consuming messages, a timestamp is used to determine which messages the messenger worker is able to consume.
 Therefore, each machines needs to be time-synchronized.
 We recommand you to use a service like `ntp` to keep your machines synchronized.

 You will also need to start the proxy service to display VNC console :